AnimaApp/anima-dsa/packages/docs/guide/introduction/features.md

 ## Generate Figma components automatically

-Use Anima CLI or URL import to generate your entire code components library as a Figma library, in a single click.
+Use Anima DSA to generate your entire code components library as a Figma library, with a single click.
 Anima will translate all of your components (as they are represented in Storybook), as native Figma components.

-### 1. Variants matching code props
+### 1. Figma variants matches component's props

-Each component property will be translated to a Figma property
+A component's property will be translated to a Figma variant

 ![Matching-props](https://github.com/AnimaApp/anima-storybook-cli/assets/96059044/aa7d5e90-8519-4ffe-be00-4e944ffb6435)

-### 2. Figma's Auto-layout matching CSS layout
+### 2. Figma's Auto-layout matches CSS flex layout

-Anima will convert the CSS flex properties into Figma Auto layout, automatically
+Anima will automatically convert the CSS flex styles into Figma Auto-layout

 ![css-to-auto-layout](https://github.com/AnimaApp/anima-storybook-cli/assets/96059044/cafc3ad0-dd54-405f-a30b-778a6b727c68)

-### 3. Figma Styles matching Design Tokens
+### 3. Figma styles matches design tokens

-Anima will create your design tokens as Figma styles and variables, ready to use and edit directly from Figma
+Anima will create your design tokens as Figma styles, ready to use and edit directly from Figma

 <img width="475" alt="variants match" src="https://github.com/AnimaApp/anima-storybook-cli/assets/96059044/372e2e3b-207e-4299-a5af-c2f97b0efa96">

-### 4. Media-queries as Figma variants
+### 4. Media-queries to Figma variants

-Got components that looks differently on different screens?
-We got you covered.
+Anima DSA also handles responsive layouts.
 When importing your component to Figma, you'd be able to define which viewports you'd like to see in Figma.
 Anima will add a "Viewport" size property to your component, with all selected sizes

 <img width="821" alt="Media-queries as Variants" src="https://github.com/AnimaApp/anima-storybook-cli/assets/96059044/94e88059-c175-4eb5-8259-d4713db9f8d0">